GoogleCloudPlatform/click-to-deploy/k8s/joomla/README.md

 MariaDB credentials are stored in the `[APP_INSTANCE_NAME]-mariadb-secret` Secret resource.

-*   The password for the MariaDB `root` user is stored in the `root-password` secret.
+*   The password for the MariaDB `root` user is stored in the `root-password` Secret.
-*   The username and password to access the `joomla` database are stored in `joomla-user` and `joomla-password` secrets respectively.
+*   The username and password required to access the `joomla` database are stored in the `joomla-user` and `joomla-password` Secrets, respectively.

 The credentials for Joomla! are stored in the `[APP_INSTANCE_NAME]-joomla-secret` Secret resource.

-*   The username and password to access the administrator panel are stored in `joomla-user` and `joomla-password` secrets respectively.
+*   The username and password required to access the administrator panel are stored in the `joomla-user` and `joomla-password` Secrets, respectively.

 # Installation